aranaea/kafka-demo/README.md

 ### Dependencies ###
 Other versions may work but this build has been tested with the following:

-Python 2.7.13
+Python 3.7.x
-docker-compose version 1.15.0
+docker-compose version 1.25.0-rc1
-Docker version 17.05.0-ce
+Docker version 19.03.1

 You should also run:
 ```bash
 pip install -r requirements.txt
 ```
-is the `tester` directory to make sure you have the packages needed.
+in the `tester` directory to make sure you have the packages needed if you plan to run the test scripts.

 ### Example Usage ###